-Chances are if one were to poll SABR members about the greatest left-hander in the 121 year history of the Dodgers franchise, the most frequent response would be, “Sandy Koufax.”
+Chances are if one were to poll SABR members about the greatest left-hander in the more than century-long history of the Dodgers franchise, the most frequent response would be, “Sandy Koufax.”
 But they would be incorrect.
 Without a doubt, the honor of greatest southpaw in organizational history belongs to Vincent E. Scully.

 Since the emergence of radio-broadcast baseball, America’s love and fascination with the sport has been amplified by the play-by-play announcers who describe and interpret the strategies and resulting action with their own unique conversational style and insider baseball knowledge.
 On the surface it seems simple enough.
 The broadcaster watches the game from a booth overlooking the diamond and speaks into a microphone headset reporting the game.
 But it is much more than that.